 Routine inspections will reduce maintenance costs, ensure quality standards, and provide you with constant insights into the conditions of your properties.

-Tracking performance and results by a variety of methods (by employee, by building or by type of repair/task) can lead to finding specific answers as to where time, money and resources are needed and wasted the most.
+Tracking performance and results by a variety of methods (by employee, by building or by type of repair/task) is digital record keeping that can lead to finding specific answers as to where time, money and resources are needed and wasted the most.
 For example, if the repair of a leaking faucet is performed differently by all 3 building supers there is a discrepancy in the service provided.
 If 1 of those faucets is repaired for the 5th time in the past 3 months the actual issue may bigger.